pywugate/MyCoolPackage.jl/README.md

 or

-2. If I add existing repo, GitHubDesktop always got error and fais pushing:
+2. If I add existing repo, GitHubDesktop always got error and fais pushing (Ref2):
 `“The repository does not seem to exist anymore.
 You may not have access, or it may have been deleted or renamed.”`